wtimme/OSM-Completionist/README.md

     % brew install swagger-codegen@3.0.18

+In the MapRoulette directory (`src/iOS/MapRoulette`), run the following command to re-generate the APIs:

+    % swagger-codegen generate -i swagger.json -l swift5 -o auto-generated

 ### Compiling Swagger Codegen (optional)

 At the time of writing, the formula for 3.0.18 was not available yet.